 In 2008, AS.37 Chapter 16 was enacted creating the Pension Obligation Bond Corporation (POBC) for the purpose of issuing bonds for up to \$5 billion for the prepayment of UAAL of the retirement systems.
 The POBC bonds would be considered State Supported debt as they would be secured by agreements with other state agencies that are subject to annual appropriation.
 In 2018, the POBC bond limit was reduced to \$1.5 billion.
-As of June 30, 2019 no bonds have been sold by the POBC.
+As of June 30, 2020, no bonds have been sold by the POBC.
+As previously discussed, the POBC structure is no longer legal per the Supreme Court decision of September 4, 2020.

 In 2014, AS 37.15 Article 2.
 Toll Bridge Revenue Bonds was enacted creating the authority to issue up to \$300 million of toll bridge revenue bonds for the Knik Arm Bridge.
 The Article provides that the Legislature may appropriate annually the amount required to pay debt service.
-As of June 30, 2019, no bonds have been sold with this authority.
+As of June 30, 2020, no bonds have been sold with this authority.
+As previously discussed, the Toll Bridge Revenue Bond structure is likely no longer legal per the Supreme Court decision of September 4, 2020.

 In 2018, AS 37 Chapter 18 was enacted creating the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) for the purpose of selling bonds for up to \$1 billion to provide for the purchase of certain State of Alaska tax credits.
-The ATCCBC bonds would be considered State Supported debt as they would be secured by agreements entered into by other state agencies that are subject to annual appropriation.
+The ATCCBC bonds were initially considered State Supported debt as they would be secured by agreements entered into by other state agencies that are subject to annual appropriation.
 A legal challenge on the State Constitutionality of the ATCCBC was filed and delayed the potential for bond issuance.
-As of June 30, 2019, the legal challenge of the ATCCBC was not resolved and no bonds have been sold by the ATCCBC.
+On September 4, 2020, the Alaska Supreme Court determined that the Alaska Tax Credit Certificate Bond Corporation structure did not comply with the Alaska Constitution.

-At June 30, 2019, State Supported Debt was \$215.2 million as shown in Table 1.1.
+At June 30, 2020, State Supported Debt was \$203.2 million as shown in Table 1.1.